 NO BAKE ENERGY BARS

-Here is an energy bar that doesn’t use whey protein.
+Here is a delicious energy bar that doesn’t use whey protein.
+Great for breakfast.
 The coconut can be left out, if desired.
 Coconut often contains a preservative that can cause migraines.
 Some whey protein powders can also cause migraines.

 1/cup sugar-free peanut butter (60 mL)